 For example, an Inbound Service called freds_beds on the USA-East cloud can be called using sip:email@example.com.

-For Outbound and Inbound Services that target UAS applications you can enter a string of parameters that will be passed to the application each time it is run.
-This is called the Application Parameters and is accessed in the UAS tab of the Service.
+For both Outbound and Inbound Services you can enter a string of parameters that will be passed to the application each time it is run.
+This is called the Application Parameters and is accessed in the REST or UAS tab of the Service.

-While you are free to pass any data in any format you want, the following characters are considered invalid input. " ' < > ^
+While you are free to pass any data in any format you want, the following characters are considered invalid. " ' < > ^